 In accordance with the Energy Commission Act 1997, (Act 541) [as amended], Messrs.
-Eddie Nikoi Accounting Consultancy (ENAC) has been approved and appointed by the Auditor-General of Ghana as the Commission's auditors for the 2021 financial year.
+Eddie Nikoi Accounting Consultancy (ENAC) has been approved and appointed by the Auditor-General of Ghana as the Commission's auditor for the 2022 financial year.

 Approval of the Financial Statements